 The department does not supply the premium, coated inkjet paper required for certain printers.
 Click here for an overview of the printers that are available in XARTS classrooms, including the kinds of paper they accept.

 The department may restrict or revoke the printing privileges of any individual who abuses department printers, uses them to print materials other than their Art + Architecture coursework, or consumes unreasonable amounts of ink, toner, or paper.

 Most printers are self-serve and operate on a first-come / first-served basis.

-Some printers are "restricted use printers" and may only be used during certain times, with certain kinds of paper, and/or as directed by your instructor.
-See "Restricted Use Printers" below for more details.
+Some printers may have restrictions in place, e.g. that they may only be used during certain times, with certain kinds of paper, and/or as directed by your instructor.
+Any current restrictions are noted in our Printer List.

-The Technical Director and the Lab Monitor Crew work hard to keep lab printers running smoothly and to continually replenish printer supplies; however, the ability to print in the XARTS Labs is not guaranteed 24 hours a day, 7 days a week.
+The Director of A+A Technology and the Lab Monitor Crew work hard to keep lab printers running smoothly and to continually replenish printer supplies; however, the ability to print in the XARTS Labs is not guaranteed 24 hours a day, 7 days a week.

 Unexpected technical difficulties that arise during evenings or weekends may not receive attention until the next USF business day (typically Monday through Friday, 9 a.m. to 5 p.m.), and even then, a solution to a problem might not be immediately available.

 Students who wait until "the last minute" to print assignments to a specific printer may find themselves waiting in line if the printer is in high demand.

 For all of the above reasons, students should: